 With rare exceptions, students only learn when they engage.
 This means that academically engaged students are far more likely to learn and succeed in school.
 Of course, it’s not just about grades or test scores—engaged students are better positioned for a productive, healthy, and intellectually stimulating life.
 Fortunately, there’s a great deal of research showing what learning conditions cultivate students’ engagement, and, thereby, set them on the path to a more productive, enriching, and secure life.

 Simply put, learning conditions are the internal and external experiences students have as they learn.
 Research shows that many conditions affect students’ desire and ability to engage with learning.
-When deciding whether to include a given learning condition in the Engagement Project, we considered three questions:
+When deciding which learning conditions to focus on, PERTS considered several factors:

 If we know why students are disengaged, it is much easier to take targeted actions to re-engage them.
-The Engagement Project helps educators assess students’ perceptions of learning conditions that influence engagement so that educators can zero in on the causes of disengagement and more effectively target their efforts to foster engagement.
+PERTS helps educators assess students’ perceptions of learning conditions that influence engagement so that educators can zero in on the causes of disengagement and more effectively target their efforts to foster engagement.

 We ask students carefully designed questions that have been tested by Stanford University researchers with students and teachers.
 The questions help educators identify how students’ classroom experiences could be getting in the way of learning.
 This enables educators to take better targeted actions to influence these experiences and, thereby, increase students’ engagement over time.

-The survey asks students to agree or disagree with nine statements — three corresponding to each learning condition.
-For example, students indicate how much they agree with the statement “I feel like my teacher is glad that I am in their class.”
+These questions enable educators to understand whether or not their student is experiencing a specific learning condition.
+For example, we ask students to agree or disagree with statements like, “I feel like my teacher is glad that I am in their class.”
 All of the learning condition questions are listed alongside their learning condition at perts.net/conditions.

-Additionally students are also asked to explain their answer to one randomly selected question.
+We also ask students to explain their answer to one randomly selected question.
 This provides teachers with more insight into what’s driving students’ answers.
 And it prompts students to slow down and be thoughtful about their answers.

-The Engagement Project survey periodically asks students several questions in addition to the learning condition questions described above.
+PERTS surveys periodically ask students several questions in addition to the learning condition questions described above.
 Some of these questions enable us to disaggregate data in different ways (e.g., to show teachers how students from different groups might experience their class differently).
-Other questions enable us to continuously improve the quality of the questions that are used in the Engagement Project—or to prepare more comprehensive reports for communities that request them.
+Other questions enable us to continuously improve the quality of the questions we use—or to prepare more comprehensive reports for communities that request them.
 To keep the surveys short, most of these questions are only asked periodically or only from random subsets of students.
 These questions inquire about students’ race, gender, prior grades, learning mindsets, comfort answering questions honestly, level of effort in given class, perceptions of their teachers’ mindsets, and other similar factors.
 You can always preview the survey.

 You can preview the survey that your team has configured by signing into Copilot, selecting your team, clicking “Settings,” then “Survey Settings,” and then “Preview Survey.”

 Participation is free for teacher teams (of up to 8 teachers).
 We also offer additional services to teams who would like more support and training.
 Teams can ask a professional facilitator to train staff at their school or district.
 Additionally, teams can set up a multi-team community license (more than 2 teacher teams participating at the same organization).
 For more information, please contact firstname.lastname@example.org and put the program name in the subject line.

-The Engagement Project is appropriate for students in grades six through twelve.
+Our surveys are appropriate for students in grades six and up.
 Reading comprehension of surveys is the main barrier to younger students participating.

 Our materials are only available in English at this time.

-PERTS Copilot is the online platform that hosts the Engagement Project.
+PERTS Copilot is the online platform that hosts PERTS Programs.
 Teachers use it to collect student surveys, schedule meetings, and generate reports.
-You can access Copilot at: copilot.perts.net.
+You can access Copilot at copilot.perts.net.

 In Copilot “Team Settings,” the captain will see a section called “Survey”.
-In this section, you can control which learning conditions are measured in your survey.
-If your team decides not to ask about a particular learning condition, you can choose to switch it off.
+In this section, teams can control which learning conditions are measured in their survey.
+If your team decides not to ask about a particular learning condition, your team can switch it off.

 Students (and adults too) get fatigued by surveys that are long and repetitive.
 They also grow tired of answering questions if no one acknowledges their responses or addresses their concerns.
 Unfortunately, many school surveys are designed without regard to students’ or teachers’ experiences, and we (at PERTS) find that troubling.